SUNIL0920/bloodysweet/README.md

-# Bajaj — Full-Stack Blood Alert App
+#  Full-Stack Blood Alert App

 A monorepo containing a React + Vite client and a Node.js + Express + MongoDB server with Socket.IO.